Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Experiment Results

 \subsection{\textit{Can LLMs recognize the character's motivation for a specific decision?}}

-\paragraph{Overall Performance} As demonstrated in Table~\ref{tab:main_result}, profiles generated by \gptfour through incremental method enable the model to achieve the highest accuracy (78.43\%), which is only slightly lower than that of the reference profiles (79.18\%) shown in Table~\ref{tab:motivation_ablation}, indicating the effectiveness of the summarized profiles in enhancing character comprehension.
+\paragraph{Overall Performance} As shown in Table~\ref{tab:main_result}, profiles generated by \gptfour through incremental method enable the model to achieve the highest accuracy ($57.75\%$), which is slightly lower than that of the reference profiles ($63.07\%$) shown in Table~\ref{tab:motivation_ablation}, indicating the effectiveness of the generated profiles in enhancing character comprehension.
+Additionally, based on the human annotators' results (72.58\%), \gptfour still shows a performance gap compared to humans in this task.

 Moreover, a strong positive correlation is observed between the consistency scores and the MR accuracy of the profiles summarized by the model.
 This finding supports the validity of character profiling, suggesting that accurate character profiles help models better understand the motivations behind a character's behavior.